Ports of Call

 Electrical current is 240 volts, 50Hz.
 UK-style three square-pin plugs are used.

 The majority of Cypriots speak Greek, and a small percentage speaks Turkish.
 The Greek Cypriot dialect differs from mainland Greece.
 English, German and French are spoken in tourist areas.

 No vaccinations are required for travel to Cyprus but hepatitis A and B vaccinations are always recommended for travellers by health authorities.
 Health services on Cyprus are of a good standard.
 UK citizens should bring with them a European Health Insurance Card (EHIC), which enables them to receive free emergency medical treatment.
-Medical fees are reasonable in Cyprus, but supplies are expensive and it is probably a good idea to take with you any important prescription medications you may require (with the appropriate notes from your doctor to get them through customs).
+Medical fees are reasonable in Cyprus, but supplies are expensive and it is probably a good idea for visitors to bring any important prescription medications they may require (with the appropriate notes from their doctor to get them through customs).
 Travel insurance is advised.

 A 10 percent service charge is levied in hotels and restaurants so a tip is not obligatory, but small change is always welcome.
 Taxi drivers and porters appreciate a small tip.